MartinKjunior/BrukerToPy/brukertools/README.md

 **Prerequisites:**

 Diffusion processing requires knowing the diffusion gradient strengths used to generate your image.
 These are found in the methods files that come with the diffusion data. bval is `'PVM_DwEffBval'` and bvec is `'PVM_DwGradVec'`.
 These need to be stored as text files, each value separated by comma.
 The `DataObject` from `bruker_to_py` has function `save_bval_bvec` to automatically read in, process and save bvals and bvecs.
-To run DiPyDTI, you need at least: your diffusion data as nifti, bvals and bvecs files.
+To run DiPyDTI, you need at least: your diffusion data as nifti, bvals and bvecs files (a brain mask is optional to save time computing the DTI fit).

 **Example using paths to files:**
 ```py